 After completing this course:

 - you will be able to conceptualize and conduct a descriptive drug-utilization pharmacoepidemiology study, including identifying gaps in the literature, formulating a research question, developing an analytic plan, analyzing data, and presenting and interpreting the results.

-- you will have learned how to structure and write a descriptive pharmacoepidemiology manuscript in the IMRAD style, with substantial guidance from instructors.
+- you will be able to structure and write a scientific manuscript in the IMRAD style.

-- you will have learned how to orally present pharmacoepidemiology results to peers.
+- you will be able to orally present scientific results to peers.

-- you will have learned how to effectively critique pharmacoepidemiology research from peers, and incorporate peer critique into your own work.
+- you will be able to effectively critique research from peers, and incorporate peer critique into your own work.

 This is a small seminar course optimized for 8-12 students.
 Priority will be given to masters students working in pharmacoepidemiology in the School of Pharmacy at UiO.

 There will be a total of 12 places available which are usually split as follows :

 - 4 places are reserved for FRM9640